 Provided that a will is valid, family provision provides the only avenue for contesting a will.
 A child may contest their parent's will where it does not provide 'adequate' or 'proper provision for their 'maintenance, education or advancement in life'.
 However, a child cannot contest a will merely because they have not been treated equally.

-With respect to fairness and equality in family provision, the courts have noted the following:
+With respect to fairness and equality in family provision, the Court has noted the following:

 - The concepts of fairness and equality are not conditions for relief in family provision.